chamburr/modmail/README.md

 python3 launcher.py
 ```

-Note: If you are running launcher.py, you need to start at least 2 clusters.
-For a single cluster, please run `main.py` (some commands depending on the launcher may not work).

 ## Code of Conduct

 This project is governed by [Contributor Covenant Code of Conduct](https://github.com/chamburr/modmail/blob/master/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.